InternLM2.5-StepProver: Advancing Automated Theorem Proving via Critic-Guided Search: Methods

+\paragraph{Best-First Search.} The most widely adopted approach for evaluating the theorem proving capabilities of language models $M$ involves employing best-first search algorithms, as demonstrated in GPT-f \citep{polu2020generative,azerbayev2023llemma}.
+This method maintains a collection of all unexpanded states $s_i$.
+At each iteration, the algorithm selects the optimal state $s_i$ for expansion and employs the language model to generate $S$ candidate tactics $t_{i, 1 \cdots S}$ for the current state $s_i$.
+For each valid tactic $t_{i,j}$, a new state is derived by executing tactic $t_{i,j}$ on state $s_i$.

+Following established conventions~\citep{polu2020generative,yang2024leandojo}, the state with the highest negative log-probability is considered optimal.
+Specifically, we select the state $s^*$ that satisfies:

+where $\mathcal{S}$ represents the set of all unexpanded states, $(s_0, t_0), \cdots, (s_{i-1}, t_{i-1})$ denotes the proof trajectory leading to state $s_i$, and $\log p(t_j | s_j)$ represents the average log probability of each generated token conditioned on the state.
+The algorithm expands up to $N$ states, achieving successful proof search upon reaching any proof state with no remaining goals.
+Multiple search attempts ($K$ times) can be performed to calculate a pass rate $pass@K$.
+However, analysis of the search trajectories of our models indicates that the best-first search method exhibits poor performance (as shown in Fig.~\ref{fig:len-distribution}).
+Thus, we hypothesize that average log probabilities may not serve as an effective metric to guide the heuristic search process.

-\paragraph{Updating Critic Model} From our observation, using best-first-search with log-probability scores seldom leads to deep proofs (shown in Figure~\ref{fig:proof_depth}), and limits the proof ability of our model.
-Therefore, we decide to train a critic model \cite{lample2022hypertree, polu2022formal} to better guide our policy model for proof generation.
+\paragraph{Critic-Guided Search} Recent literature~\citep{lin2024leanstarlearninginterleavethinking} indicates that best-first search (BFS) methods may be suboptimal for formal proving.
+A primary advantage of tree search strategies, when compared to whole-proof generation, is their capacity to leverage critical information from intermediate prover states.
+However, best-first search algorithms, as they only look at the average log probability of \textit{tactics}, often fail to fully capitalize on this advantage, as shown in Fig~\ref{fig:search_comparison}.
+Therefore, using best-first-search with log-probability scores seldom leads to deep proofs and limits the proving ability of our model, which is consistent with our experiments (shown in Fig~\ref{fig:proof_depth}).
+Therefore, we choose to train a critic model \cite{lample2022hypertree, polu2022formal} to better guide our prover model for proof generation.

 The critic model ($V$) uses the proof state ($s$) as the input and outputs a scalar ($V(s) \in \mathbb{R}$).
+At each iteration, the algorithm selects the optimal state $s_i$ for expansion by querying the critic model.
+Then it employs the prover model to generate candidate tactics.
 We train our critic model in a preference style which is similar to reward model training in RLHF \citep{rlhf} instead of binary targets (the state can be proved or not).
-We create two types of preference pairs in our training:
+Two types of preference pairs are created in the training process: